Esca-MMC/CustomNPCExclusions/readme.md

 Mods that use Custom NPC Exclusions should now work correctly.
 For information about creating mods, see the sections below.

 Multiplayer note:
 * It is recommended that **all players** install this mod for multiplayer sessions.
-While there are no known issues directly related to this mod, NPC mods can cause unexpected errors if mismatched.
+There are no known issues directly related to this mod, but NPC mods can cause unexpected errors if mismatched.

 ## Exclusion Rules
 This mod can apply different exclusion rules to each individual NPC, preventing them being involved in the related quests and events.